Jayden-software/COM304_FOUNDATION_1/myPracticeCourseWork/personal_learning_record/sessions/session9.md

 BELLIS, M., 2009.
 Who Invented the Microchip?
 Available from: https://www.thoughtco.com/what-is-a-microchip-1991410

 BADMAN, A. and M. KOSINSKI, 2024.
 What is Asymmetric Encryption? | IBM Available from: https://www.ibm.com/think/topics/asymmetric-encryption

+SEITZ, L., 2024.
+How We’re Online: The Science Behind the Internet Available from: https://www.broadbandsearch.net/blog/how-does-the-internet-work